xbetik/visualization-search-algorithms/README.rst

 ------------
 This application help with generating interactive visualizations of various tree search algorithms for CSP problem.

-Related references
+Application website reference
 ----------
 Online website is located at: https://www.fi.muni.cz/~hanka/vis/

-The source code is available at at: https://github.com/xbetik/visualization-search-algorithms

-The code documentation is located at /doc subdirectory.
+The source code documentation of application is located at /doc subdirectory.

 The usage
 ~~~~~~~~~~~~~